statamic/docs/content/collections/docs/users.md

 ---
 title: Users
 intro: Users are the member accounts to your site or application.
-What a user can do with that account is up to you.
+What a user can do with their account is up to you.
 They could have limited or full access to the Control Panel, a login-only area of the front-end, or even something more custom by tapping into Laravel.
 template: page
 updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
 updated_at: 1568645051